ninelore/dotfiles/README.md

 # To-Do
 * dmenubar.sh: List all existing Workspaces and highlight the focused
-* dmenubar.sh: get colors from Xrdb
+* dmenu scripts: get colors from Xrdb
-* Xrdb: generate colorsheme from wallpaper (nitrogen)

 # Installation
 **I recommend using the yay pacman/AUR wrapper.
 It's also required to use the package list txt coming soon to automaticly install all requirements**